AmirLabs/LessBP/README.md

 ## Libraries Used

-This project uses the following libraries:
+This project uses the following libraries :
 - **numpy**: For numerical operations and array manipulations.
 - **pandas**: For data manipulation and analysis.
 - **scikit-learn**: